ermin-code/PashasGuideToLouisvilleTrails/readme.txt

 Code Louisville - May 2021 Class - Final Project - Ermin Vila
 Project Name: Pasha's Guide to Louisville Trails

 This website is dedicated to my dog Pasha that passed away last year.
 Him and I hiked a lot.
 I wanted to share some of our adventures and hopefully motivate people to get a dog and enjoy Louisville outdoors.
-Even though my website is still not complete yet, in the meantime I hope that you will be enjoy looking at some of our hiking pictures.
+Even though my website is still not complete yet, in the meantime I hope that you will enjoy looking at some of our hiking pictures.

 For Code Louisville: